nymea/nymea-wiki/Configuration.md

 * *port* - Defines the port where the TCP server will listen.
 If you change the port please keep in mind that the `GuhPort` of the guh-webserver has to be changed to.

-* *interfaces* - Defines the networkinterfaces where the TCP server will listen.
-You can check the networkinterfaces with `$ ifconfig -a`.
-If the value *all* is in the values, the server will listen on all networkinterfaces.
+* *interfaces* - Defines the network interfaces where the TCP server will listen.
+You can check the network interfaces with `$ ifconfig -a`.
+If the value *all* is in the values, the server will listen on all network interfaces.

 * *ip* - Defines the address types of the server.
 Available address types are `IPv4` and `IPv6`.
 If the value *any* is in the values, the server will listen on both address types.

 In the `GPIO` section are the settings for the hardware GPIOs depending on the board you are using:

-* *rf433rx* - Defines the GPIO pin number (in the filesystem) where the RF 433 MHz receiver is connected.
+* *rf433rx* - Defines the GPIO pin number (in the file system) where the RF 433 MHz receiver is connected.

-* *rf433tx* - Defines the GPIO pin number (in the filesystem) where the RF 433 MHz transmitter is connected.
+* *rf433tx* - Defines the GPIO pin number (in the file system) where the RF 433 MHz transmitter is connected.

 ## Personal settings

-The location of the personal settings like configured devices, rules and plugin depends on the user who starts guh.
+The location of the personal settings like configured devices, rules and plugins depends on the user who starts guh.

 **User** - If you start guhd as user, the settings can be found in the home directory of the corresponding user: